Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/problem-set-intro-to-oop.md

 - An attribute `score_dict`, which maps a member's name to the number of points they've scored
 - An instance method `get_total_score`, which goes through the values of `score_dict` and sums and returns the total number of points

-Read through this example code to see what `score_dict` could look like:
+Read through this example code to see what usage of `score_dict` could look like:

 ```python
 original_scores = {